theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 Go to Hosts overview page *Hosts -> All hosts*, type the following into the search field `os_title ~ CentOS and (os_major = 8 or os_major = 7)`.
 The table will filter only matching hosts, the total count is displayed at the bottom of the table.
-You can investigate the search field capabilities through its autocompletion feature.
+You can investigate the search field capabilities through its auto completion feature.

 *search for all hosts in subnet 192.168.0.0/24*